7 minute read.

 With no magic ability to read the future there’s no way of telling exactly what the Victorian housing market will be like in the coming year.
 What we can do is speculate.
 Read on and you’ll see what some of the top real estate experts are predicting.

 Many property experts are predicting the Victorian housing market will continue to scale new heights.
 This is thanks to the strong economic recovery we’ve seen after previous lockdowns.
 Ideally, we should see a moderate to even return of percentage annual growth rates in the single digits.
-Louis Christopher from SQM Research predicts that there will be more property buyers than sellers as the Reserve Bank of Australia will likely keep interest rates low for a long time.
+Louis Christopher from SQM Research predicts that there will be more property buyers than sellers as the Reserve Bank of Australia will a few interest rates rises if inflation creeps up.

 Louis also predicts the prices for free-standing houses in Melbourne are likely to up between 12 to 14 per cent.
 “After price rises slowed in April 2021, many property watchers thought growth would continue to moderate.
 However, capital city dwelling prices defied expectations and jumped again in May.”
 House prices in regional areas of Victoria also climbed as buyers saw the opportunity for a lifestyle change that came with remote work.